LukasMarx/ai-food-blog/src/content/posts/Ma Po Tofu.md

 recipeYield: "4"
 calories: 205
 recipeCuisine: "Chinese"
+recipeInstructions:
+  [
-recipeInstructions: ["Rinse and dice the tofu into small cubes.", "Heat the vegetable oil in a wok or large skillet over medium-high heat.
+    "Rinse and dice the tofu into small cubes.",
+    "Heat the vegetable oil in a wok or large skillet over medium-high heat.
 Add the garlic, chili pepper, Sichuan peppercorns, and fermented black beans and stir-fry for 1-2 minutes until fragrant.", "Add the diced tofu and gently stir-fry for 2-3 minutes until lightly browned.", "Add the soy sauce, sugar, and vegetable broth and stir well.
-Bring to a boil, then reduce the heat and let simmer for 5 minutes.", "Mix the cornstarch with 2 tablespoons of cold water and pour it into the wok, stirring constantly until the sauce thickens.", "Garnish with sliced green onions and serve hot with rice."]
+Bring to a boil, then reduce the heat and let simmer for 5 minutes.", "Mix the cornstarch with 2 tablespoons of cold water and pour it into the wok, stirring constantly until the sauce thickens.", "Garnish with sliced green onions and serve hot with rice.", ]
 ---

 ## Introduction